Blue Moon of Kentucky: Other recordings

 In 1954, the Stanley Brothers recorded a version of the song using Presley's 4/4 arrangement with bluegrass instrumentation, neatly bridging the stylistic gap between Monroe and Presley's approaches.
 Bill Monroe subsequently re-recorded and performed the song using a mixture of the two styles, starting the song in its original 3/4 time arrangement, then launching into an uptempo 4/4 rendition.

 Patsy Cline recorded "Blue Moon" in 1963.
 Cline's vocals were overdubbed over a different arrangement for the soundtrack to Cline's bio movie Sweet Dreams.

 In 1968, Al Kooper recorded a version for his debut solo album I Stand Alone.

 In 1969, Jerry Reed recorded a version for his album Jerry Reed Explores Guitar Country.

-In 1991, Paul McCartney recorded a version for Unplugged (The Official Bootleg) which was a combination of both the Bill Monroe and Elvis Presley versions.
+The Beatles did not release a version of the song, but a recording does exist of the song being performed in an impromptu jam by the then-remaining Beatles Paul McCartney, George Harrison, and Ringo Starr during the Anthology sessions in 1994, but before that happened, Paul McCartney recorded his own version for Unplugged (The Official Bootleg) which was a combination of both the Bill Monroe and Elvis Presley versions in 1991.

+In 1997, LeAnn Rimes covered the song on her compilation album Unchained Melody: The Early Years along with many other titles.

 In 2000, John Fogerty recorded a version for a Ricky Skaggs tribute album to Bill Monroe titled Big Mon: The songs of Bill Monroe.

 In 2003, the psychobilly/rockabilly band Zombie Ghost Train covered the song on their album Monster Formal Wear.

 Carl Perkins was inspired by the song to move to Memphis, Tennessee where he enjoyed a more fruitful career.

-The Beatles did not release a version of the song, but a track does exist of it "performed in an impromptu jam by three-quarters of the Beatles".
+In 2013, Alan Jackson recorded a bluegrass version for his nineteenth studio album, The Bluegrass Album.